oudream/RobWork/doc/topics/plugins.hpp.md

   - Windows: APPDATA/robwork/robwork-BUILD_TYPE-VERSION.cfg.xml
   - Mac: HOME/Library/Preferences/com.robwork-BUILD_TYPE-VERSION.cfg.xml
   - Linux: HOME/.config/robwork/robwork-BUILD_TYPE-VERSION.cfg.xml
--# Finally, the directory where RobWork was built is searched for libs folder for each of the projects RobWork, RobWorkStudio, RobWorkSim and RobWorkHardware.
+-# Finally, the directory where RobWork was built is searched for libs folder for each of the projects RobWork, RobWorkStudio and RobWorkSim.
 Notice that If additional directories are given with the --rwplugin program option, RobWork will also search in these directories.

 Additionally, a plugin can be loaded directly in code with: